 More Resources for Genealogical Research in the Pays de Vaud

 In view of the complexity of the task, executed with only a quill pen, it is not surprising that the terriers contain errors, or at least inconsistencies.
 For purposes of genealogical research, the possible existence of errors means that it is necessary to cast a very wide net, examining as many terriers as possible for the districts of interest.
-It is also advisable, whenever possible, to check the terriers of other districts, since so many families owned property in unexpected locations.
+It is also advisable, whenever possible, to check the terriers of other districts, since so many families held property in unexpected locations.
 The ACV has a series of volumes that help to locate the terriers that include property in each commune.
 Additional terriers might exist in the archives of neighboring cantons, as well as the archives of the various communes.

 When research conditions are favorable, it may be possible to use the terriers to trace at least some families back through several centuries.
 In other cases, the information in the terriers could be combined with information in the registers of the notaries.
 In a few cases, the terriers mention the dates of testaments or marriage contracts that are now lost.